ericgong2005/CS2620_Final_Project/Engineering_Notebook.md

  - NTP-like system (network time protocol) seems like a good choice
     - The client requests a time sync and records the amount of time needed for a response, this determines the delay
     - The client gets the server time on response and calculates the offset from its own clock to know the true server time
+ - Process
+    - The client sends request
+    - The server responds with its actual time
+    - delay = half of response time
+    - offset = returned server time - (client time + delay)

 Server setup:
  - One central process that forks off children that serve as the jam rooms